Zorlin/raptorswithhats.com-hugo/content/posts/2020-10-23-elastic-nas-part4.md

 And saw it pop up in the MooseFS web interface.

+Now that I had two chunkservers up and running, all the existing data in the cluster was automatically replicated across both.
+This is because I had left the initial goal of goal=2 alone.
+After replication finished, all the "undergoal" chunks were now "stable" and the cluster looked very healthy.

 ## Metalogger
 Next up, it was time to set up the first metalogger for the cluster.
 (If you were wondering, there's nothing stopping us from setting up a metalogger on the same node as the master.
 It wouldn't do anything useful, though, so there's no real point to doing so).